Shan Horse

-The Shan Horse or Shan Myinn is a breed of small mountain horse or pony from the Shan Highland, in Shan State in eastern Myanmar (Burma).
+The Shan Horse or Shan Myinn is a Burmese breed of small mountain horse or pony from the Shan Highland, in Shan State in eastern Myanmar (Burma).
 It was traditionally bred by the Shan people of that area.
 It is one of two horse breeds in Myanmar, the other being the Burmese Horse.
 It is similar to the Indian Manipuri, Spiti and Bhutia breeds of small horse or pony.

 History

 A colonial-era description of the ponies of the Shan, published in the Gazetteer of Upper Burma and the Shan in 1901, calls them "small and coarse".
 According to an account from 1905, they were of similar size and type to the Mongolian, good carriers of weight, good at jumping, generally useful but slow.